daemon1024/bikeshed/Setup.md

 # Setup

-- Getting and using the personal access token
+## Getting and using the personal access token

 - Follow the steps given in this [article](https://github.com/TheOdinProject/odin-bot-v2/pull/104) to generate your personal access token(Only give the `repo` permission in 7th step)

 - Make a file named `.env` in the root directory, and add your Access token as `GH_TOKEN=YourToken`.
 You may now proceed to the next step.

+## Exposing your localhost to the Internet

+- You can use ngrok or some other software, but for this setup we will be using `ngrok`.

 - Download [`ngrok`](https://dashboard.ngrok.com/get-started/setup)